Wouldn't Hurt a Child

 - The Flash has the Rogues.
 One of their rules is that they won't kill women and children, with the exception of Mirror Master, who will try to refrain from killing women, but still definitely won't hurt a child.

-- Young Loki found (for his great surprise) that he is this trope now.
-He had the perfect plan and would get away with it too but it involved driving Wiccan to suicide and he just didn't have the heart to go through with it.
+- Young Loki found (for their great surprise) that they're this trope now.
+They had the perfect plan and would get away with it too but it involved driving Wiccan to suicide and they just didn't have the heart to go through with it.
 Later the Angelic army learnt this the hard way, when Loki promptly disposed of them after they refused to take the Last Chance to Quit offer at the end of a speech that pressed at almost tedious lengths that what they intended to do involved baby killing.